vailicco/mosh/README.md

-This project is the best!!!
+This porject is the worst!! :(